 In the 90’s I started my first business importing, publishing and selling Commodore 64 hardware and software from the USA and Europe.
 Sadly I was a bit late to this party as 8bit computers were already on their last legs.

-I went to college and did a City & guilds and a BTEC national diploma, during which I learned Pascal and Cobol, and was, of course, the star pupil and surpassed the teachers with ease.
+I went to college and did a City & Guilds in information technology and a BTEC national diploma in computer studies, during which I learned Pascal and Cobol, and was the the star pupil.

-My still active community projects are CFMLDeveloper, a service for CFML Developers (ColdFusion, Lucee) offering almost FREE (£1) developer hosting, which I have been running since 1999, I run this to help people try out and learn CFML with minimal effort and to help startups and contractors get going.
-I also built cflive.net, a live web based CFML testing tool.
+Back in 1999 I setup CFMLDeveloper, a service for ColdFusion Developers (and later Railo & Lucee) offering FREE developer hosting.
+I setup cfmldeveloper to help people try out and learn CFML with minimal effort and to help startups and contractors get going.
+I also built cflive.net, a live web-based CFML testing tool.

-Outside of work I am an ex biker (sadly the bike had to go due to other priorities), a cook, a bit of a cocktail meister, a husband and a father of 4.
-I like rock/metal music, have several tattoos, and am well known for my mohawk of many colours, although age is catching up with me now and I don;t have much of it left :-)
+Outside of work, I am an ex-biker, but sadly the bike had to go due to other priorities (kids), a pretty good cook, a bit of a cocktail Meister, and a dad of 4.
+I like rock music, have several tattoos, and am well known for my often brightly coloured mohawk, although sadly age is catching up with me now and there isn’t much of it left 🙂

-I am also a humanist, and live by The Affirmations of Humanism: A Statement of Principles and Values, in other words, being a decent human being does not require faith or believing in any god.
+I am also a humanist, and live by The Affirmations of Humanism: A Statement of Principles and Values, in other words, being a decent human being.

 - We are committed to the application of reason and science to the understanding of the universe and to the solving of human problems.

 - We deplore efforts to denigrate human intelligence, to seek to explain the world in supernatural terms, and to look outside nature for salvation.